New York, New York (On the Town)

 "New York, New York" is a song from the 1944 musical On the Town and the 1949 musical film of the same name.
 The music was written by Leonard Bernstein and the lyrics by Betty Comden and Adolph Green.

-A well known line of this song is:
+Song

+The song is performed early in act 1 by the sailors Gabey, Chip and Ozzie after they disembark in the Brooklyn Navy Yard, anticipating exciting events during their 24-hour shore leave.
+It was performed in the New York premiere at the Adelphi Theatre on December 28, 1944, by John Battles (Gabey), Cris Alexander (Chip), and Adolph Green (Ozzie).
+The performance lasts for about four minutes.
+The vocal range for the three baritone voices extends from B♭_{2} to G_{4}.
+The song opens with an orchestral introduction while the sailors disembark.
+Once on land, they sing the initial line of the chorus, and three verses mixed with spoken dialogue.
+A well-known line of the chorus is:

 New York, New York, a helluva town.
 The Bronx is up but The Battery's down.

-For the film version, the word "helluva" was changed to "wonderful" to appease the Production Code offices.
+For the film version, the word "helluva" was changed to "wonderful" to appease the Production Code office.
 In the film, the song was performed by Gene Kelly, Jules Munshin, and Frank Sinatra.
-In 2004, the film version finished at No. 41 in AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+In 2004, the film version was ranked No. 41 on AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

-It is not to be confused with the "Theme from New York, New York" ("Start spreadin' the news, I'm leaving today"), originally performed by Liza Minnelli and later popularized by Sinatra.
-However, in his Concert for the Americas performance, Sinatra sang this song as the verse for his more famous "Theme from New York, New York".
+The song is not to be confused with the "Theme from New York, New York" ("Start spreadin' the news, I'm leaving today"), originally performed by Liza Minnelli and later popularized by Sinatra.
+At his 1982 Concert for the Americas performance, Sinatra sang it as an introductory verse to "Theme from New York, New York".